8. Internationaler Weißstorchzensus 2024

 Results

 Fig. 1: Results of the 8th International White Stork Census 2024.
 Number of breeding pairs (HPa) per country in 2024.
+The small breeding population in South Africa, which in 2024 consisted of only two pairs, is not shown.

 The counts of the 8th International White Stork Census add to our knowledge of the worldwide distribution of the species.
 Libya participated in the International White Stork Census for the first time in 2024.
 The census revealed a population of 758 white stork pairs in the northeast of the country, in the provinces of Al-Jabel and Al-Akhder.
 Previously, it was assumed that there were only a few pairs in Libya (about 25 HPa in 2004).